Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

 Install Chemistry from Source
 -----------------------------

-1. Clone the Chemistry repository.
+1. Clone the qiskit-chemistry repository.

 .. code:: sh